Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 User
 ====

-You can learn more about the various class of Tuleap citizens in the dedicated section (see  :ref:`classes-of-citizens`).
+You can learn more about the various class of Tuleap users in the dedicated section (see  :ref:`classes-of-citizens`).

 .. toctree::